poxet/tharga-reporter/README.md

 - GroupBackgroundColor
 - GroupSpacing - Extra height for the grouping line
 - ColumnBorderColor - Color of the separator line between the columns
-- SkipLine - Skips a sertain *height* every number of rows making tables easier to read.
+- SkipLine - Skips a certain *height* every *Interval* of rows making tables easier to read.
+BorderColor can be set and will create a horizontal line.
+(Set height to 0 and Interval to 1 to have a line under every row)
 - RowPadding - Adds extra padding on all rows
 - ColumnPadding - Adds extra padding to the columns on the side where the text is expanding.
 (To the right when left aligned and to the left when right aligned)
 - HideTableWhenColumnIsHidden - The entire table is hidden if the specified column is hidden from the table.
 (Ex.
 HideTableWhenColumnIsHidden="{NameOfData}")